torryharris/TH-SliderSwitch/README.md

 while passing frame's width for  setFrameHorizontal   and numberOfFields make sure that division of frame's width by numberOfFields should not be a fractional value. similarly, while passing frame's height for  setFrameVertical   and numberOfFields make sure that division of frame's  height by numberOfFields should not be a fractional value.

 #####Steps 9,10,11,12 are optional.
+##License
+SliderSwitch is licensed under the terms of the MIT License.
+Please see the [LICENSE](https://raw.github.com/torryharris/SliderSwitch/master/License) file for full details.